List of current Philippine governors

 The Philippines has 82 provinces.
 Each province has a governor who serves as the chief executive of its government.
-The governor is elected by the voters in the province for a three-year term with a maximum of three consecutive terms.
-To run for governor, a candidate must be a Philippine citizen, a registered voter in the province, a resident of the province for at least one year before the election, able to read or write Filipino or any other local language or dialect and at least 23 years old on election day.
+The governor is elected by the voters of the province for a three-year term and may serve a maximum of three consecutive terms.
+To run for governor, a candidate must be a Philippine citizen, a registered voter in the province, a resident of the province for at least one year before the election, able to read or write Filipino or any other local language or dialect, and at least 23 years old on election day.

-The current gubernatorial term is from June 30, 2025 until June 30, 2028.
+The current gubernatorial term runs from June 30, 2025, to June 30, 2028.